Security features in Power BI Embedded

 Workspace based isolation and multitenancy

-In this scenario, each customer has their own separate dataset.
+In this scenario, each customer has their own separate semantic model.
 Since each customer only has access to their own workspace, no further filtering needed, though this method can be combined with RLS to further filter data within each organization.

 Security solutions for different ISV scenarios